 An integrated study of the principles of economic and management science theory.
 Emphasis is given to behavioral variables in decision-making, market structure, pricing under non-competitive conditions, and forecasting.
 (Cross listed with MGMT 322.)
-Prerequisites: ECON 102, ECON 202, and junior standing.
+Prerequisites: ECON 110, ECON 205, and junior standing.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
-Credits: 3(3-0) Offered when demand is sufficient
+Credits: 3(3-0) Not Offered on a regular basis.